Blaenau Ffestiniog railway station: Ffestiniog Railway

 The first railway to be built in Blaenau Ffestiniog was the Festiniog Railway, which opened for slate traffic in 1836.
 The main line terminated at Dinas to the north west of the town (now buried under the spoil tip) with a branch line from a junction near Glanypwll to Duffws, near the town centre.
 The first passenger trains ran from Porthmadog to Dinas on 6 January 1865 and the passenger station at Duffws opened in January 1866.
 Until 1870, alternate trains ran to Dinas and Duffws but, by the end of 1870, Dinas passenger station had closed and all passenger services from then on terminated at Duffws.

 An interchange station with the LNWR, known as Stesion Fain, was opened in 1881; an interchange with the GWR opened in 1883.

 In 1931, Duffws closed as a passenger station and the GWR exchange station became the terminus.

-The main Duffws station building survives as a grade 2 listed building, now serving as a public toilet block on the central car park.
+The main Duffws station building survives as a Grade II listed building, now serving as a public toilet block on the central car park.